{{ summaryHeading }}

 Is higher return loss better?

-Why does 1.5:1 VSWR become only 4% reflected power?
+Why does 1.5:1 VSWR mean only 4% reflected power?

-Can I enter dBm in power-meter mode?
+Can I use dBm or dBW for power-meter readings?

-Why did the curve window fail validation?
+Why did the curve window fail?

 Glossary: